HuskyDevClub/DungeonAdventure/README.md

     git clone https://github.com/TCSS360A/DungeonAdventure.git
     cd DungeonAdventure/

+> The `lwjgl` branch features the DungeonAdventure project built on LWJGL.

+> To run this version of DungeonAdventure, just `cd` into the project directory and use `gradle`

+    cd DungeonAdventure/
+    gradle build
+    gradle run

+> The `glryan` branch currently features a JavaFX application.

-> M1 Apple computers don't play nicely with JavaFX or LWJGL at the moment, so JDK 16 is required for macOS systems (not JDK 17/18)
+> M1 Apple computers don't play nicely with JavaFX at the moment, so JDK 16 is required for macOS systems (not JDK 17/18)

 > If developing on macOS, make sure the project and Gradle build script is configured to use JDK 16